cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/webhook_setup.md

 ### Request headers

-Depending on the configuration of the Jenkins server you may need addition request headers.
+Depending on the configuration of the Jenkins server, you may need addition request headers.
 Especially if [CSRF Protection](https://wiki.jenkins.io/display/JENKINS/CSRF+Protection) is activated, you will need an authorization header.
 Contact your Jenkins administrator for the required value.

 ### Product